 Basis | Tax-Free Bonds | Tax-Saving Bonds |

-Applicable section of Income Tax Act | Section 10(15) | Section 80CCF or Section 54EC |
+Applicable section of the Income Tax Act | Section 10(15) | Historically, Section 80CCF only with caveats or Section 54EC |

 Lock in | No lock-in period.
-Investors can sell these bonds in the secondary market anytime | 5 years lock in.
+Investors can sell these bonds in the secondary market anytime | 5 years lock-in.
 Investors cannot sell the bonds before maturity |

 Tenure | Generally, long-term, say 10 to 20 years | Generally medium-term with varied maturity periods, 5, 10, 15, or 20 years |

-Tax Benefits | Interest income is exempt from tax, and hence, no deduction of TDS | Section 80CCF provides exemptions up to INR 20,000, and Section 54EC provides exemptions subject to the investment amount and the capital gain |
+Tax Benefits | Interest income is exempt from tax, and hence, no deduction of TDS | Investment funds are exempted only if compliances are met. |

 Explore Grip Invest and stay updated on all relevant financial planning opportunities.